jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 ## Hands-On Lab Complete!
 * Nice work!!
 If you've made it this far, you did some serious automating!
 * I hope this tutorial was helpful and interesting for you.
-* You will have access to this virtual server until February 24, but you can request a two-week extension by emailing linux1@us.ibm.com
 * If you have comments, questions, feedback, concerns, I'd love to hear them!
 * Please reach out to me at jacob.emery@ibm.com

-## Don't forget to send your IP addresses in the Webex for a chance to win 150 BluePoints!